Trackunit/developer-hub/api-docs/streaming-api.md

 We recommend the Machine Insights based topic for any future integrations.

-Technically, the data is provided in the [binary Avro dataformat](http://avro.apache.org/) which is very efficient, while at the same time allowing us to extend the dataformat in the future with additional datapoints.
-A Schema Registry is used to allow producers and consumers to evolve while maintaining compatibility.
-We will only do compatible changes to the dataformats and stay compatible with the previous version of the schemas, and announce any changes.
-We recommend to stay up to date, and implement these schema changes in a timely fashion in order to have access to all the available datapoints.
+Technically, the data is provided in the [binary Avro data format](http://avro.apache.org/) which is highly efficient, while simultaneously enabling us to extend the data format in the future with additional data points.
+A Schema Registry is utilized to facilitate the evolution of producers and consumers while preserving compatibility.
+We will exclusively make compatible changes to the data formats and ensure compatibility with the previous version of the schemas, while also providing notifications about any changes.
+We strongly advise staying up to date and promptly implementing these schema changes to access all the available data points.

 ## How to connect